 This results in lots of water rushing into the tankless toilet and may even splash bowl contents all over the bathroom floor.
 This problem occurs when the stop valve in the toilet fails to activate.

-Similar to conventional tank toilets, tankless toilets are known to leak from time to time.
+Similar to conventional toilets, tankless toilets are known to leak from time to time.
 In most cases, the toilets leak from the handle.

 Some are also known to vibrate abnormally while flushing, causing water to leak from various points.